PatrickLaflamme/niML/README.md

 # niML
-machine learning module for nim
+The machine learning module for nim.